keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

 ```

 1. Verify that all pod in the `istio-namespace` are running (might take a while).
   ```
   oc get pods
   ```
-  Shoud give you a similar result:
+  You should see a similar result:
   ```
   NAME                                      READY   STATUS    RESTARTS   AGE grafana-6787dc695-b9srg                   2/2     Running   0          56s